judsonlmoore/judsonlmoore.com/_pages/mediakit.md

 ## Press trips

-If what you are looking for is boots-on-the-ground experience and reviews of your destination or business, then I can make myself available for a few days to come to you and make an in-depth analysis, review, interview, demonstration, or any range of other activities which suite your needs.
+If you are looking for boots-on-the-ground experience and reviews of your destination or business, I can make myself available for a few days to come to you and make an in-depth analysis, review, interview, demonstration, or any range of other activities which suite your needs.

 - [Brazil travel posts]({{ site.url }}/brazil/) written in collaboration with [Visit Brasil](https://www.visitbrasil.com/), Brazil's official tourism website
 - [An example proposal I made for the Kyrgyzstan Tourism Ministry](https://docs.google.com/document/d/1ekVHAuhlnPW0RbfJu2jaf8A-nZfnFMNDx9i-DJp0_jo/edit?usp=sharing)

 ## My audience

 The sum of my monthly website traffic, social media followers, and newsletter subscribers make up my audience.
-All in all my monthly audience average over the last 12 months is 5782 people.
+All in all, my monthly audience average over the last 12 months is 5782 people.
 My audience is engaged and targeted, as you can see from blog post comments and from exploring the profiles of my social media followers.

 *\*data is updated monthly*